 ‘I didn’t believe that it could be fixed’: Interview with a cynophobia client

-Rebecca contacted us in mid-2017 to enquire about getting treatment for her severe phobia of dogs, which was causing her a lot of distress and seriously impacting on her quality of life.
+Rebecca got in touch to find out about getting help with her severe phobia of dogs, which was causing her a lot of distress and negatively impacting on her quality of life.

-After completing the cynophobia treatment program, she was able to walk comfortably in an off-leash dog-park and interact confidently with dogs for the first time in her life.
+After completing the cynophobia therapy program, she was able to walk comfortably in an off-leash dog-park and interact confidently with dogs for the first time in her life.

-Rebecca kindly offered to share her experiences in order to give other people with a fear of dogs an understanding of what treatment is like, from a client’s perspective.
+Rebecca kindly offered to share her experiences in order to give other people with a fear of dogs an understanding of what therapy is like, from a client’s perspective.

-This is the transcript of clinic director Anthony Berrick’s interview with her shortly after she had completed treatment.
+This is the transcript of clinic director Anthony Berrick’s interview with her shortly after she had completed therapy.

 Living with a fear of dogs